 Clyde H. Lewis Jr. is the Diaspora Program Manager at Skyline College.
 Before that, Clyde was the Proposals Coordinator for the Advanced Light Source at Berkeley National Lab, located in Berkeley, CA. In addition to his current post, he is assisting the labs efforts to enhance workplace diversity.
 Prior to his current post, Clyde spent several years in Japan and Hawaii teaching, mentoring, coaching and consulting.
 His research interests include student access, development, matriculation and graduation patterns.
 He holds a BA in Ethnic Studies and MEd. in Educational Administration from the University of Hawaii at Manoa.

-Lillian Marrujo-Duck serves as a history professor, Academic Senate President, and Faculty Co-Chair of the Accreditation Steering Committee at City College of San Francisco.
-She is a member of the organizing committee for the Bay Honors Consortium supporting annual statewide symposiums for original community college student research.
+Lillian Marrujo-Duck is the Dean of Instruction at City College of San Francisco.
 Her research interests include the history of women in the United States, especially Latinas, and the impact of coursework and textbook content on student engagement.
 Her Master's Thesis in History focused on the impact of Latina participation in the Watsonville Cannery Strike of 1985.
-Her doctoral research focuses on faculty experiences with student learning outcomes, the perceived potential to use outcomes assessment to close achievement gaps, and the institutional supports that promote faculty engagement with outcomes assessment.

 She holds a BA and MA in history from San Jose State University.
 Lillian earned her doctorate for her dissertation titled Talking Ourselves into Outcomes: Teaching, Learning, and Equity in California Community Colleges.